 As happy as he is to bunker down in his studio and work on his music, Hamish is no recluse.
 His new EP, Gone Gone Gone, is his first release under his own name, and it is an album borne of tremendous personal loss.
 It’s a statement of who he truly is as an artist.
 As it happens, he no longer sees himself as a hermit at all.

 A consummate perfectionist, Hamish has also grown accustomed to working quickly.
 The past four years have seen him branching out into creating scores for film and television productions, starting with writer-director David Ray’s multiple-award-winning feature Grand Unified Theory.
-Since then, Hamish has composed music for some 45 TV movies, including the Netflix movie Operation Christmas Drop—a project that allowed him to work with an orchestra for the first time.
+Since then, Hamish has composed music for some 45 TV movies, including the Netflix movie Operation Christmas Drop—a project that allowed him to work with a live orchestra.

-In the past 3 years alone, Hamish has been honoured with 7 LEO nominations and a LEO win for his incredibly successful work with Hallmark and Lifetime, particularly the Hallmark series Chesapeake Shores.
+In the past 3 years alone, Hamish has been honoured with 7 LEO nominations and a LEO win for his incredibly successful work with Hallmark and Lifetime, particularly the Hallmark series Chesapeake Shores, which also earned him 2 consecutive ASCAP Awards.
 “The experience on that series taught me to just tap into my intuition, trust my ideas, and go with them.”
 Hamish says these lessons informed how he approached the material on Gone Gone Gone: “That’s how I finished these songs.
 I said, ‘Okay, I’m just going to dive in and not overthink it.”